Yubico/arkg-rfc/draft-bradleylundberg-arkg-00.md

 ### Using HMAC as the MAC

 Let `Hash` be a cryptographic hash function.
-Then the `MAC` parameter of ARKG may be instantiated as follows:
+Then the `MAC` parameter of ARKG may be instantiated using HMAC [RFC2104] as follows:

 ```
 MAC-Tag(k, m) -> t